Elizabeth Hernández (model)

-Elizabeth Hernández, aka “Modelo de Mujer”, is a Puerto Rican television personality, author, spokesperson, professional model, entrepreneur, and motivational speaker.
+Elizabeth Hernández, aka “Modelo de Mujer”, is a Puerto Rican television personality, author, spokesperson, model, entrepreneur, and motivational speaker.

 Early years

 Born in New York City to Puerto Rican parents and raised primarily in Puerto Rico, Hernández began her career in the modeling, beauty contests and entertainment field at a very early age.
 The family moved to mainland (USA) where she became a professional model.
 She joined Wilhelmina Models and Barbizon in New York.
 She then moved to Florida and joined Ford Models in Miami and Martha Haggman Image Development and Modeling Studio.
 Hernández has been featured on promotional campaigns for renowned brands in the nation and the Caribbean.

 Hernández earned a bachelor's degree in Computer Science and Specialized in Business Administration and multiple certifications on Advertising and Marketing Communications from Fashion Institute of Technology.
 Hernández is the presenter on the television show “Elizabeth En Tu Agenda” (Elizabeth In Your Agenda) TV Show (EETA) broadcasting in USA Florida on Telemundo, Vision TV, Orange TV and other outlets and Puerto Rico Canal 13 WORO.

 Hernández is a former Mrs. Puerto Rico United States ‘00-‘01.
 Pageant Consultant, Coordinator and Judge for regional, national and international beauty pageants.
 Hernández is founder/president of EH Image Development & Modeling Institute (EH Modeling).
 Once a year she presents a scholarship to a selected low income family to offer them the opportunity to train and make their dreams a reality.